rjarea51/StratuxHud/readme.md

 (An old bike helmed gave me the head adjustment function for a better and tighter fit)

+(The gray stuff is self-adhesive alcantara fabric for car interiors)

 (Requires your aircraft to have a "12 Volt" cigarette power outlet)